yuhei1horibe/AXI_Bus_Sim/README.md

 1. Module reset
 2. Write 0xFF to PWM control register (address 0x40, all 8 PWM units are enabled)
 3. Write PWM values to 8 value registers sequentially
+4. Update PWM ranges for 8 PWM units (Using 4 different settings).

 Simulated by Intel ModelSim.
 Simulation results are below.